fleetdm/fleet/handbook/product/README.md

 - Once your designs are reviewed and approved, change the status on the cover page of the relevant Figma file and move the issue to the "Designed" column
 - After each release (every 3 weeks) make sure you change the status on the cover page of the relevant Figma files that you worked on during the sprint to "Released".

+#### Questions and missing information

+1. Take a screenshot of the area in Figma
+2. Start a thread in the #g-product Slack channel and paste in the screenshot

+Note: Figma does have a commenting system, but it is not easy to search for outstanding concerns and is therefore not preferred.

+For external contributors: please consider opening an issue with reference screenshots if you have a Figma related question you need to resolve.

 ### Scheduling design reviews

 - Prepare your draft in the user story issue.